Vonn wants "Battle of Sexes" ski race

 "I just want the opportunity, I want to see exactly how I would fare.
 Training is one thing, but racing is quite another."

-Vonn would prefer such a race to take place during the World Cup in the Canadian resort of Lake Louise, Canada at the end of November.
+Vonn would prefer such a race to take place during the World Cup in the Canadian resort of Lake Louise, Canada.

 Often nicknamed "Lake Lindsey" because Vonn has won 18 out of a total of 77 World Cup titles in the Alberta resort, she believes it would provide the best level playing field because both genders race on almost the same course.